Darkeonz/DatabaseEksamensProjekt/README.md

 ## How are the books harvested according to the specifications?

+This is done in the ReadAndInsert.cs class through the HarvestDataFromBooks()

 I use a lambda expression to find the first line that includes the string 'author:' and then return the following word.
 From looking through the documentation I read that all the books have the same header.
 This makes it a realiable way to retrieve the author.
 I did the exact same for title.

 ![alt text](https://i.gyazo.com/6661153f1f6e61e4ae8fd93d7e56e202.png)